Powdery mildew of field peas

 What to look for

-Infected plants are covered with a white powdery film, and severely infected foliage is blue-white in colour, and the tissue below these infected areas may turn purple (figures 1 to 3).
+Infected plants are covered with a white powdery film, and severely infected foliage is blue-white in colour, and the tissue below these infected areas may turn purple.
 All aerial parts of the plant may become infected resulting in withering of the whole plant.

 Severe pod infection can cause a grey-brown discolouration of the seeds.
 These seeds have an objectionable flavour that lowers the quality of the grain.